 The Faculty of Graduate and Postdoctoral Studies will convene a committee to review the nominations submitted by departments and will nominate up to nine students to the international competition.

-The Schmidt Science Fellows program expcts to announce the global results in May 2021.
+The Schmidt Science Fellows program expects to announce the global results in March 2022.